scratchrealm/isa/README.md

 # Follow the interactive prompts
 ```

-This will guide you through the process of configuring your project and creating a new GitHub repository.
+This will guide you through the process of configuring your project and initializing a new local GitHub repository.

 You will find an `isa-project.yaml` file at the root project directory and `isa-session.yaml` files in each session folder.